Culture of Argentina

-The culture of Argentina is as varied as the country's geography and is composed of a mix of ethnic groups.
-Modern Argentine culture has been influenced largely by Italian, Spanish, and other European immigration, while there is still a lesser degree of elements of the Amerindians of Argentina, particularly in the fields of music and art.
+The culture of Argentina is as varied as the country geography and is composed of a mix of ethnic groups.
+Modern Argentine culture has been influenced largely by the Spanish colonial period and the 19th/20th century European immigration (mainly Italian and Spanish), so it is strongly linked to the Western world and its Catholic religious tradition.
+It has also been influenced to a lesser extent by French, Indigenous, German, Basque, Irish, Arab and Polish cultures, particularly in the fields of music and art.
 Buenos Aires, its cultural capital, is largely characterized by both the prevalence of people of Southern European descent, and of European styles in architecture.
 Museums, cinemas, and galleries are abundant in all of the large urban centers, as well as traditional establishments such as literary bars, or bars offering live music of a variety of music genres.

-An Argentine writer reflected on the nature of the culture of Argentina as follows :
+An Argentine writer reflected on the nature of the culture of Argentina as follows:

 Language

 The spoken languages of Argentina number at least 40, although Spanish is dominant.
 Others include native and other immigrant languages; some languages are extinct and others are endangered, spoken by elderly people whose descendants do not speak the languages.